valarao/chocolate-thunder-chess/README.md

 ### Stretch Requirements

-❌ 1.
+✔ 1.
 As a user, I should be able to <b>make my own account</b> with a history of the past games I've played <br>
 ❌ 2.
 As a user, I should be able to <b>play games against my friends</b> <br>
-❌ 3.
+✔ 3.
 As a user, I should be able to <b>play games by setting my own custom positions</b> <br>

 ### Technology

 <b>Unit 1 - HTML/CSS/Javascript</b><br>
-CSS is combined with React to stylize our web application and establish the colour theme as well.
+We used HTML coupled with React to create some of our preliminary components in our front end app.
+CSS was also combined with React to stylize our web application and establish the colour theme as well.
 By using CSS and MaterialUI library, we ensured we had responsive web design.

 <b>Unit 2 - React</b><br>
 The frontend was created using the React library and separated into several components.
 MaterialUI was also used to aid in creating components and integrating CSS to further shape elements in our web app.
 Each chess notation is represented as a card component and can be clicked on for a pop up to view additional information, and other pages accessed by a navigation bar were a separate component as well.